jmquigley/util.fixture/README.md

 ... // your test
 ```

 This will copy the contents of the named fixture `test-fixture-1` to a temporary location.
-When a new fixture is created it returns an object with attributes relate to that fixture (the *attributes* are listed below).
-The structure could be something like:
+The temporary directory location is based on the environment variables `TMP` or `TEMP`.
+If neither of these are set, then the directory `~/.tmp` is chosen (and created if it doesn't exist).
+This is the home directory of the user running the test.
+Within this directory another directory is created named `unit-test-data`.
+All test fixtures are copied to this location when used.
+The name of each fixture is a geneated UUID to make them unique for each test each time it is exectued.
+When a new fixture is created it returns an object with attributes related to that fixture (the *attributes* are listed below).
+The structure of the fixture could be:

 ```
 ./test/fixtures/test-fixture-1/